 As with anything, and perhaps particularly with scientific ideas, it’s difficult to pinpoint the exact moment in which a thought or approach was conceived.
 One of the best candidates with which to credit the emergence of experimental psychology with is Gustav Fechner who came to prominence in the 1830’s.
 After completing his Ph.D in biology at the University of Leipzig , and continuing his work as a professor, he made a significant breakthrough in the conception of mental states.

-This ultimately meant that mental perception is responsive to the material world – the mind doesn’t passively respond to a stimulus (if that was the case, there would be a linear relationship between the intensity of a stimulus and the actual perception of it), but is dynamically responsive to it.
-This conception ultimately shapes much of experimental psychology, and the grounding theory – that the response of the brain to the environment can be understood in calculable ways.
+This ultimately meant that mental perception is responsive to the material world – the mind doesn’t passively respond to a stimulus (if that was the case, there would be a linear relationship between the intensity of a stimulus and the actual perception of it), but is instead dynamically responsive to it.
+This conception ultimately shapes much of experimental psychology, and the grounding theory: that the response of the brain to the environment can be quantified.

 Fechner went on to research within this area for many subsequent years, testing new ideas regarding human perception.
-Over in Heidelberg, another German scientist, interested essentially in the problem of multitasking, began to detect and record his responses to different perceptual stimuli.
-The scientist was Wilhem Wundt, heavily influenced by the work of Gustav Fechner.
+Meanwhile, another German scientist working in Heidelberg to the West, began his work on the problem of multitasking, and created the next paradigm shift for experimental psychology.
+The scientist was Wilhem Wundt, who had followed the work of Gustav Fechner.

 Wilhem Wundt is often credited with being “the father of experimental psychology” and is the founding point for many aspects of it.
 He began the first experimental psychology lab, scientific journal, and ultimately formalized the approach as a science.
 Wundt set in stone what Fechner had put on paper.

 Experiments using this list, concerning learning and memory, would take up much of Ebbinghaus’ career, and help cement experimental psychology as a science.
-There are many other scientists’ whose contributions helped pave the way for the direction, approach, and success of experimental psychology (Hermann von Helmholtz, Ernst Weber, and Mary Whiton Calkins, to name just a few), yet their work is beyond the scope of this post.
-The work that they did defined the field, providing it with characteristics that are outlined below.
+There are many other scientists’ whose contributions helped pave the way for the direction, approach, and success of experimental psychology (Hermann von Helmholtz, Ernst Weber, and Mary Whiton Calkins, to name just a few) – all played a part in creating the field as we know it today.
+The work that they did defined the field, providing it with characteristics that we’ll now go through below.

 Defining any scientific field is in itself no exact science – there are inevitably aspects that will be missed.
 However, experimental psychology features at least three central components that define it: empiricism, falsifiability, and determinism.
 These features are central to experimental psychology but also many other fields within science.

 Empiricism refers to the collection of data that can support or refute a theory.
 In opposition to purely theoretical reasoning, empiricism is concerned with observations that can be tested.
-It is based on the notion that all knowledge stems from sensory experience – that observations can be perceived and data surrounding them can be collected to form experiments.
+It is based on the idea that all knowledge stems from observations that can be perceived, and data surrounding them can be collected to form experiments.

 Determinism refers to the notion that any event has a cause before it.
 Applied to mental states, this means that the brain responds to stimuli, and that these responses can ultimately be predicted, given the correct data.